asweigart/pyautogui/README.md

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.

-macOS needs the rubicon-objc module installed (in that order).
+macOS needs the pyobjc-core and pyobjc module installed (in that order).

 Linux needs the python3-xlib (or python-xlib for Python 2) module installed.